libretro/docs/docs/guides/controller-autoconfiguration.md

 #### Try the controller in a game
 1. If the controller support Bluetooth, make sure that that there's no Bluetooth latency.
 2. Make sure that your mapping is perfect by testing every button in the menu.
-3. Try all mappings by loading a game in a core.
-If the core does not support a `Device Index` (see top of `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls`) controller that has all buttons and/or if the game does not use all buttons, add `Settings` -> `Input` -> `Hotkeys` (for example Save state, Load state, Fastforward, and Rewind) for unused buttons, so you can evaluate all mappings.
+3. Try all mappings by loading a game in a core that uses all mappings on your controller.
+After you have loaded the game it's possible that you have to change the native controller to your controller in `Quick Menu` -> `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Device Index` -- for example if you want to use both thumbsticks you have to change `PS1` to `DualShock` in PlayStation cores.
+If it's difficult for you to find a game that uses all buttons, you can set `Settings` -> `Input` -> `Hotkeys` (for example Save state, Load state, Fastforward, and Rewind) for unused buttons, so you can evaluate all mappings.
-4. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile.
+5. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile.
-5. Unplug your joypad an re-plug it.
+6. Unplug your joypad an re-plug it.
 See if it is auto configured.

 **Warning "Clear manual bindings"**